Host a Japanese delegate in your home over the summer and give your family a global perspective!

-- Host families are expected to provide for their delegate the same things they provide for their own children during the exchange (three meals a day and a separate bed for the delegate is required).
+- Host families are expected to provide for their delegate the same things they provide for their own youth during the exchange (three meals a day and a separate bed for the delegate is required).

 - Delegates provide for their own personal expenses and medical insurance is provided through the program.

-- Host families increase their cross-cultural and global understanding, broaden family communication skills, make a new friend from another country and have fun while leaning about Japan in your own home!
+- Host families increase their cross-cultural and global understanding, broaden family communication skills, make a new friend from another country, and have fun while leaning about Japan in your own home!